 It got USB Type-C support along with HDMI port connectivity.
 You enjoy super smooth data transfer and enjoy error-free charging support.

-5. Acer Predator Helios 300 (Best Laptop for Professionals Virtualization)
+5. Acer Predator Helios 300 (Gaming Laptop For Virtualization)

 - Processor: 10th Gen Intel Core i7-10750H